Lifeforce (film): Plot

 The two male vampires have survived by shapeshifting into the soldiers who killed their previous bodies, and now are infecting London's population.
 The female alien escapes from her sedated host and disappears.
 Martial law is declared as vampires multiply by absorbing the life force of humans.
-The life forces are channelled by the male vampires to the female vampire, who transmits the energy to their spaceship, now in geosynchronous orbit over London.
+The life forces are channeled by the male vampires to the female vampire, who transmits the energy to their spaceship, now in geosynchronous orbit over London.

-Hans Fallada impales a male vampire with an ancient weapon of "leaded iron".
+Hans Fallada impales a male vampire with an ancient weapon of "leaded iron."
 He, Carlsen, and Caine surmise that the vampires have visited Earth periodically with the coming of Halley's Comet, creating the vampire legends.
-He passes the weapon to Caine before succumbing.
+Caine finds Fallada, possessed and manic, and shoots him.
+Fallada desiccates.
+Caine retrieves the weapon from a dead corpse which explodes into dust.
 Carlsen tracks the female vampire to St Paul's Cathedral, where she is lying upon the altar, transferring energy to her spaceship.
 She reveals she and Carlsen are now a part of each other due to the sharing of their life forces.
 Caine kills the second male vampire and throws the weapon to Carlsen, who impales himself and the female alien simultaneously.
 A burst of energy blows open the dome of St Paul's.
 The two ascend the column of energy to the spaceship, which returns to the comet as Caine watches.